mabutimhervin-droid/mabuti-api-activity/README.md

 Embed stores and update the data in another file
 - Why did I choose to Reference the [Chef/User/Guest]?
 - Answer:

 Connects the 2 files

+**1. Authentication vs Authorization**

+**Q:** What is the difference between Authentication and Authorization in our code?
+**A:** Authentication verifies the identity of the user by checking their login credentials such as username and password.
+Authorization determines what actions the authenticated user is allowed to perform, such as accessing protected routes or specific resources in the API.

+---

+**2. Security (bcrypt)**

+**Q:** Why did we use bcryptjs instead of saving passwords as plain text in MongoDB?
+**A:** We use bcryptjs to hash passwords before storing them in the database.
+This improves security because even if the database is compromised, the actual passwords cannot be easily read.
+Hashing protects user credentials by converting them into encrypted strings that are difficult to reverse.

+---

+**3. JWT Structure**

+**Q:** What does the protect middleware do when it receives a JWT from the client?
+**A:** The protect middleware verifies the JWT sent by the client to ensure it is valid and not expired.
+If the token is valid, the middleware decodes the token, identifies the authenticated user, and allows access to protected routes.
+If the token is missing or invalid, the request is denied.